hyperledger/anoncreds-spec/spec/data_flow_presentation_create_presentation.md

 **Self Attested Attributes**

-This is a set any other data that holder wants to prove to verifier that is not signed by any issuer thus it’s attested only by the holder.
+This is a set any other data that [[ref: holder]] wants to provide to the [[ref: verifier]] that is not signed by any issuer thus it’s attested only by the holder.
 This is a set of attributes that the holder is attesting to the verifier.
 The holder is not claiming that the data is true, only that they are attesting to it.

 ```json
       "self_attested_attrs": {